-Bosnia and Herzegovina: New wind farm construction to start in October7.
-August 2020. / SEE Energy News
+Bosnia and Herzegovina: New wind farm construction to start in October, SEE Energy News

 The construction of wind farm Grebak near Nevesinje should start in October this year, Minister of Energy and Mining of the Republic of Srpska (RS) Petar Djokic confirmed.